mikelewis/watch_methods/README.md

     watch_method_added(methods, opts={}, &blk)

-   Where methods can be a symbol, string, array, regex or any combination, opts currently has one optional parameter `:class_methods` to watch for class methods and a given block, which will get run after a given method to watch was added.
+   Where methods can be a symbol, string, array, regex or any combination.

+   opts currently has two optional parameters `:class_methods` to watch for class methods and `:once` to only run the given block once for a given watch.

+   a given block, which will get run after a given method to watch was defined.

  Here are some valid uses of `watch_method_added`: